LorenzoPicken/LorenzoPicken/README.md

 <h1>Hi, my name is Lorenzo</h1>
 <br>
-<p>A student developper studying video game programming with a passion for creating awesome games, applications and websites using C#, C++ and Java as well as HTML, CSS and JavaScript.</p>
-<p>This page is where I will be sharing various projects that I work on both in the video game space as well as other programming related work.</p>
+<p>A student developper studying video game programming with a passion for all things gaming.
+I've always loved expressing my creative side and coding has allowed me to expand this to the world of video games.
+By taking inspiration from some of my favourite games and using the various languages at my disposal like C++, C#, Java, HTML, CSS and  Javascript, I aim to develop awesome titles in which I can infuse some of this creativity and hopefully bring passionate people together, one project at a time.
+This page is where I'll be showcasing all my work, from games and programs I've worked on to 3D models and concept art in the near future.
+Below you can find some of my work.</p>
 <br>
 <p>Here are some games I have been involved with making:</p>
 <ul>